CharlesGong12/FreeInpaint/README.md

 1. We find different machine may generate different images, thus providing the results on our machine [here](https://drive.google.com/drive/folders/1c6LAjSduCkiMX6LpAymIGEEwHdhq8Q-m?usp=sharing).

+2. Currently, we have provided the evaluation code for BrushNet.
+You can refer to and modify the code for other models yourself.
+We will provide the evaluation code for other models soon.

-2. Additionally, this repository is based on BrushNet, so stable-diffusion-inpainting, stable-diffusion-xl-inpainting, and BrushNet can be run directly.
+3. This repository is based on BrushNet, so stable-diffusion-inpainting, stable-diffusion-xl-inpainting, and BrushNet can be run directly.
 Other pipeline code that cannot be run directly is also provided: if you want to run PowerPaint, since the code repositories are different, you can move `examples/freeinpaint/pipe/pipeline_PowerPaint_optno_guidance.py` to your PowerPaint code path; if you want to run SD3-Controlnet-Inpainting, due to significant differences in environment configurations, you need to update the `diffusers` library.

-3. Following [selfcross-guidance](https://github.com/mengtang-lab/selfcross-guidance), the features of the intermediate layers of SD3, layers 7-17, are used during evaluation.
+4. Following [selfcross-guidance](https://github.com/mengtang-lab/selfcross-guidance), the features of the intermediate layers of SD3, layers 7-17, are used during evaluation.

 ## 🤝🏼 Cite Us